Xfive.co – Designed and Built for Top Performance

 In these times of website obesity, we’ve made our website four times leaner than the average.
-How did we do it?
+Here are our tips for performance.

 The average web page size has increased to 2.3MB in April 2016.
 According to WebPagetest our home page size is 538kB consisting of 13 requests on the initial load.
 I’d like to share some insights for designing and developing a performance-oriented website.